 Some of the other signs you should look out for are…

 All licenced Financial Conduct Authority lenders are required by law to show you

 - information showing you what happens if you can’t make a repayment on your loan, and

 - the terms and conditions that the loan is made under.

-You have to sign an agreement (either with a pen or online) and when you sign that agreement, that commits you to meeting certain responsibilities and it commits your lender to meeting certain responsibilities too.
+You have to sign an agreement (either with a pen or online) and when you sign that agreement, that commits you to meet certain responsibilities and it commits your lender to meet certain responsibilities too.